 Capturing and tracking data on participants, services, and outcomes provides a better understanding of the effectiveness of the treatment provided.
 This not only improves the integrity of the treatment center by holding them accountable to the effectiveness of their services but also provides transparency to families seeking treatment by allowing them to compare the value of the services being offered.

 WestBridge currently tracks 14 domains of recovery: housing, friendship, family, education, employment, mental health, substance use, spirituality, tobacco use, healthy eating, exercise, sleep hygiene, physical health, and personal hygiene.
 Data is gathered every three months or upon transition, beginning at admission up to finishing the program.
 Outcomes reports are published quarterly on www.westbridge.org/outcomes-report

-WestBridge’s successful treatment outcomes have been verified by independent researchers in a study titled “Outcomes of a Community-Based Co-Occurring Disorders Treatment Program”.
-This study evaluated the evidence-based treatment offered at WestBridge and demonstrated that full participation in evidence-based models of care (a combination of residential and outpatient care incorporating integrated dual disorder interventions, family education, supported employment/education, supported housing, and assertive community treatment) produces excellent outcomes.
+WestBridge’s successful treatment outcomes for men with co-occurring disorders have been verified by independent researchers in a study titled “Outcomes of a Community-Based Co-Occurring Disorders Treatment Program”.
+This study evaluated the evidence-based treatment offered at WestBridge and demonstrated that full participation in evidence-based models of care (a combination of residential and community based incorporating integrated dual disorder interventions, family education, supported employment/education, supported housing, and assertive community treatment) produces excellent outcomes.

 Acquilano, Stephanie (2018) Outcomes of a Community-Based Co-Occurring Disorders Treatment Program – [White paper]. www.westbridge.org/white-paper-and-publications